Custom Analyses Guide

 To get the most helpful insights from your analyses, here are some tips:

-• Keep it focused - ask for specific, clear information
+• Keep it focused and give specific, clear instructions.

 • Set limits on length (e.g., "Keep each summary under 50 words")